virtual-labs-archive/problem-solving-iiith/test-report/scripts/README_statistics.txt

 Statistics report file for each lab is saved inside the lab folder.

 2. Prerequisite::
-a.
 Test report is already generated in org format for a lab.

-b.
-Install dependencies:
-   $ pip install texttable

 3. Running the script::
 Script can be executed as follows: